Nuts, Seeds & Pulses

 A superb ingredient for thickening dishes, red split lentils are packed with protein, iron and fiber.
 These “split” lentils are effectively halved whole lentils and have a nutty potato like taste.
 Well worth a try.

 You can add sesame seeds to pretty well every recipe known to man including main dishes, baking, desserts and salads.
 Apart from the tasty crunch experience.
 Sesame seeds are widely known to help reduce tension and aid digestion.
 Kind of works for us !

 Regarded by many as the world’s healthiest food, sunflower seeds have a mild nutty taste.
 Whilst giving you significant amounts of vitamin E, sunflower seeds lower cholesterol and are acknowledged as being beneficial to blood vessels and muscles.

 A wrinkly looking nut, walnuts are good for the brain (containing omega 3).
 Walnuts are also succulent when steamed and added to casseroles and stews.
 The distinctive flavour of walnuts adds to both cakes and goats cheese salads but they are also great on their own.

-If you would like us to get in touch, please fill out your details and we will come back to you!
+If you would like us to get in touch, please contact us and we will come back to you!